voxpupuli/puppet-icingaweb2/README.md

 The main purpose of this module is to extend Icinga Director using some of it's exported hooks.
 Based on them it offers an `Import Source` able to deal with `CSV`, `JSON`, `YAML` and `XML` files.
 It also offers the possibility to deploy hand-crafted Icinga 2 config files through the Icinga Director.

+The fileshipper module has some optional requirements:
+* `php-xml` for optional XML file support
+* `php-yaml` for optional YAML file support

 Example:
 ``` puppet